theHostileNegotiator/KWBandage/PatchNotes.md

 	* Projectile would miss, added ability for projectile to 'track' targets.
 6. Unit cannot detect stealth units at close range, something that all other infantry unit can do
 	* Added Stealth detection to squad
+7. AI using lower Tier heavy units would attempt to crush unit as if were a basic infantry unit despite not being able to
+	* Increased the squad unit crushable level to match the infantry unit
 #### Mastermind
 1. Can control subfaction base defense
 	* Removed ability to target base defense structures